harshitpaunikar1/local-business-profit-planning/.github/project-buildup-history.md

 - Task summary: Final formatting pass on the Local Business Profit Planning case study.
 The charts needed consistent color usage — some were using the default matplotlib palette and others had been customized.
 Standardized everything to a neutral professional palette.
 Also increased the figure DPI for all charts so they look sharp in the PDF version.
 - Deliverable: Chart color scheme standardized.
 Figure DPI increased for PDF output.
+## 2024-12-09 - Day 6: Final formatting

+- Task summary: Exported the final PDF and checked every page — caught one chart that was getting clipped at the page boundary.
+Fixed the figure size.
+- Deliverable: PDF export verified.
+Clipped chart fixed.